rust-lang/rust/doc/tutorial.md

 task's heap from the others is a reliable strategy and one that is easy for programmers to reason about.
 Heap isolation has the additional benefit that garbage collection must only be done per-heap.
-Rust never "stops the world" to garbage-collect memory.
+Rust never "stops the world" to reclaim memory.

 Complete isolation of heaps between tasks implies that any data transferred between tasks must be copied.
 While this is a fine and